Find out how DocuSign used PI’s Hire and Inspire solutions to focus on talent strategy and uncover the key to a great hire.

 “It was a free-for-all.
 We didn’t have a recruiting process in place and we were growing really, really quickly,” Ross recalled.
 “We were just hiring people who looked good on paper or connected with that hiring manager, but that doesn’t have a lot of objectivity to it.
 So I started looking into different technologies and processes around hiring.”

-As she began investigating various hiring tools, Ross remembered taking The Predictive Index® PI Behavioral Assessment™ at a previous job and receiving accurate, scientific results — results other assessments couldn’t offer.
-She introduced PI to upper management and, after securing funding from the Senior Vice President of Sales, immediately introduced PI to the hiring process.
+As she began investigating various hiring tools, Ross remembered taking The Predictive Index Behavioral Assessment™ at a previous job and receiving accurate, scientific results — results other assessments couldn’t offer.
+She introduced the PI Hire solution to upper management and, after securing funding from the Senior Vice President of Sales, immediately introduced PI to the hiring process.

 “What I’ve always felt very strongly about is not just hiring somebody to fill the seat,” Ross said.
 “I wanted to feel with passion and conviction that I had hired the perfect person.”
 She kick started her search with the most critical role: account executives, who drive $1 million in annual revenue.